IntroQG-2017/Exercise-8/README.md

 Your tasks in the exercise are to:

 1. Use the mean and standard deviation values calculated in Problem 1 to calculate the normal distribution for each of the five samples in Table 1.
+Note that we are explicitly assuming here that the uncertainty is symmetric and follows a bell-shaped distribution about the mean.
-  - Since you will use the values and functions from Problem 1 in this problem, I suggest you make a copy of your code from Problem 1 and save it in your exercise repository as `geo-stats-problem2.py`.
+  - Since you will use the values and functions from Problem 1 in this problem, I suggest you create a copy of your code from Problem 1 and save it in your exercise repository as `geo-stats-problem2.py`.
-  - The mathematical definition of the normal function is
+  - The mathematical definition of the normal distribution function is

     ![The normal distribution](Images/normal-distribution.png)<br/>
     *Equation 4.
-The normal distribution, where e is the exponential function and x is the value for which the normal distribution is calculated, some age within a range of ages in our case*.
+The normal distribution, where e is the exponential function and x is the value for which the normal distribution is calculated*.<br/><br/>
+Note that we are assuming in this case that the value of *x* in Equation 4 is a geological age, and *x*-bar would be the mean age of the sample.
   - You should convert this equation to a Python function called `gaussian()`, and save it in your `geo-stats-problem2.py` file.
   - The ages for which the normal distribution should be calculated are from 0-10 Ma in increments of 0.1 Ma.
   In other words, at each of those ages you will calculate the value of the normal distribution for each sample.